 The Listing Rules require that, where the securities have the benefit of a third party or parent company/group guarantee, the latest audited accounts of the guarantor(s) must be provided to TISEA.

 In respect of accounting requirements for guarantors, TISEA may permit group consolidated accounts to be provided, subject to this being adequately disclosed in the Offering Memorandum and such accounts being accessible to holders of the securities and qualified prospective investors.

 A number of high-yield issuers use password-protected websites to discretely distribute quarterly results and other announcements to bond market participants, without publicly publishing them.

-Under the new MAR regulations all of the information previously only provided to investors and analysts, now are required to be publicly disclosed and therefore fully available to competitors.
+Under the MAR regulations all of the information previously only provided to investors and analysts, are required to be publicly disclosed and therefore fully available to competitors.